 Restore such a one

 Spiritually minded Christians should “restore” the Christian overtaken by sin.
 Secular Greek uses “restore” for setting broken bones or mending fishing nets (Matthew 4:21).
-The idea is to restore to the former good condition.
+The idea is to restore the former good condition.

 The idea of “restore” is not that we are to criticize fallen Christians for their sin but that they will criticize themselves.
 That is confession (1 Corinthians 11:31; 1 John 1:9).
 Criticism of others will not help them get back into fellowship.
 The true issue is whether they are critical of what they have done.